Tokko (manga)

-Tokko (TOKKO 特公, Tokkō) is a Japanese manga series written and illustrated by Tooru Fujisawa, better known as the author of Great Teacher Onizuka.
-It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from 2003 to 2004, with its chapters collected in three tankōbon volumes.
+Tokko (stylized as TOKKÔ) is a Japanese manga series written and illustrated by Tōru Fujisawa.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from April 2003 to February 2004, with its chapters collected in three tankōbon volumes.
 The manga was licensed in North America by Tokyopop, who released all three volumes from July 2008 to February 2009.

 An anime television series adaptation produced by Group TAC and AIC Spirits aired on Wowow from April to July 2006.
 The anime was licensed in the United States and United Kingdom by Manga Entertainment, with its first DVD released on March 20, 2007, and in Australasia by Madman Entertainment.
 In the United States, Sci Fi aired the series from June to September 2007 and later re-aired it from November to December 2010 when it was renamed to Syfy.
 Its sister network Chiller would also air the series from July to October 2009.

 Plot

 In 2011, Tokyo is plagued by supernatural threats stemming from the Machida massacre, a gruesome incident secretly orchestrated by demons known as Phantoms.
 These creatures originate from the netherworld, having crossed into reality after the "Box of Dirge" (or "Druj") was shattered into 108 fragments, each possessed by a powerful Phantom.
-To combat this menace, the Public Security Intelligence Agency establishes the Special Public Safety Task Force, or Tokko, under Superintendent Ryoko Ibuki.
+To combat this menace, the Public Security Intelligence Agency establishes the Special Public Safety Task Force, or "Tokko" (特公, Tokkō), under Superintendent Ryoko Ibuki.
 Composed primarily of survivors from the Machida incident, Tokko's members harbor dormant Phantoms within them, granting superhuman abilities when awakened, including enhanced speed and the power to materialize swords.
 These weapons are essential, as conventional firearms prove ineffective against the Phantoms and their lesser human-faced larval parasites, which emerge through massive holes caused by unnatural earthquakes in the Kanto region.

 Tokko operates covertly, drawing criticism from other law enforcement agencies for their secretive methods and cover-ups of civilian and police casualties, which are publicly attributed to armed criminals or mental instability.
 Each member bears a symbiont tattoo, marking them as hosts to one of the 108 Phantoms.
 The alignment of these spirits remains unknown until awakened, though they provide passive protection—such as shielding Sakura Rokujo from a fatal car accident in her youth.
 Tokko's mission is to hunt down rogue Phantoms, reclaim the Box of Dirge fragments, and seal the expanding Machida hole before it consumes the world.